 The Mississippi River, found in – guess where – Mississippi, US, has the distinction of being the second-longest river of its kind in North America.
 That’s an incredible distinction – and anyone who has ever visited the river will likely tell you they are surprised it is only the second-longest!

-However, there’s more to the Mississippi River than just length – as you’ll soon discover, with our fantastic fact file below!
+However, there’s more to these waters than just length – as you’ll soon discover, with these fun facts about the Mississippi River.